 Omicron Kappa Upsilon (OKU), a national honor society, was founded in 1914 to recognize exemplary traits of character, scholarship and the potential for future professional growth.
-The seniors are selected by OKU faculty members from students in the upper 20% in their class for induction during a special fraternity dinner in the spring.
+The seniors are selected by OKU faculty members from students in the upper 20% in their class.
 Because of its very rigorous selection criteria, OKU is widely recognized as one of the most prestigious awards that can be earned by a dental student.